mkeplinger/ttmaweb/wp-content/plugins/paypal-framework/readme.txt

 </code>

 == Changelog ==

+= 1.0.6 =
+* Fixed a bug that throws a warning for certain requests when in debugging mode.
+Props Ken Bass <kbass@kenbass.com>

 = 1.0.5 =
 * Fixed a bug introduced in 1.0.4 that affected certain debug messages when not using the sandbox